affinidi/reference-app-ticketing/README.md

+# Repository Archived and Moved

+This repository has been archived and moved to a new location.
+This means that the repository is no longer actively maintained or updated.
+Please note the new location of the repository and update your references accordingly.

+## New Repository Location

+The repository has been moved to https://github.com/affinidi/reference-app-certification-and-verification

+## Archived Repository

+This repository will remain available in its current location for historical purposes.
+You may continue to use or reference the code, but please be aware that it is no longer being actively maintained or updated.

+## Issues and Pull Requests

+We will not be accepting any new issues or pull requests for this repository.
+If you encounter any issues with the code, please refer to the archived repository or the new repository location for potential solutions.

+---

 # Certification & Verification – an Affinidi reference app

 This is a ready-to-use reference app that showcases usage of Affinidi API for issuing, sharing, verifying and storing verifiable credentials in the wallet.